Office of Student Services

 Will YOU be the next Senior Class Marshal?

-Current Falk College Juniors interested in being a Senior Class Marshal for 2015 are encouraged to apply by January 31st at http://seniormarshal.syr.edu.
+Current Falk College Juniors interested in being a Senior Class Marshal can find information at http://seniormarshal.syr.edu.

 Marshals now have the unique opportunity to: